DevipriyaSarkar/SparkPi/README.md

 > sbt package
 ```

-## How to submit the Spark job to the local master
+## How to submit the Spark job to the local master?

 ```
 spark-submit --class SparkPi --master local <path-to-the-jar>/<jar-file>.jar
 ```

-Usually the path to the jar file is <project-directory>/target/scala-<scala-version>
+Usually the path to the jar file is \<project-directory>/target/scala-\<scala-version>